netdevopsbr/docs.netbox.dev.br/docs/index.md

     **There is no relation to [Netbox Labs](https://netboxlabs.com) or its official repo's.** It is just a effort to increase brazilian community base.

+    If you are portuguese native speaker and was able to easily read this warning, I highly recommend you to continue read the [Netbox Offial Docs in English](https://docs.netbox.dev)!
+It will surely be more productive to your learning.

 Netbox é a solução lider para modelagem e **documentação das redes** modernas.
 Combinando as disciplinas tradicionais de gerência de **endereçamento IP (IPAM)** e **gerenciamento de infraestrutura de datacenter (DCIM)** com **API** e extensões poderosas, NetBox fornece o **"source of truth"** (fonte de verdade) ideal para a **automação de rede**.
 Continue lendo e descubra o porquê de milhares de organizações ao redor do mundo colocam o Netbox no coração de suas infraestruturas.